-All additional costs incurred by a transfer or change of assignment at the convenience of and request by an employee shall not be the responsibility of the Employer.
+All additional costs incurred by a transfer or change of assignment at the convenience of and request by an employee shall not be the responsibility of the Employer-, except when an employee is required to continue to work on a vessel to implement a bid.
 This includes transfers caused by initiation of a bid award and employees' costs incurred upon returning to their regularly assigned positions after a reduction-in-force period.
 Expenses incurred when a transfer or permanent change of assignment of a Regularly Assigned Employee is at the direction of and for the convenience of the Employer shall be the responsibility of the Employer.
 When employees are permanently transferred for the convenience of, and at the direction of the Employer, other than through the bid process to work assignments in Southwest Alaska from a designated change port within the Southeast System (or vice versa), or due to the Employer making a change in change ports, reimbursements for actual moving expenses incurred shall be in accordance with the Alaska Administrative Manual.